cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

   _AppHash_ matches the one in the block header at the corresponding height.
 Note that the state of  the application does not contain vote extensions itself.
-The application can rely on [CometBFT to ensure](./../../docs/rfc/rfc-100-abci-vote-extension-propag.md#base-implementation-persist-and-propagate-extended-commit-history) the node has all the relevant data by the time it switches to consensus.
+The application can rely on [CometBFT to ensure](./../../docs/rfc/rfc-100-abci-vote-extension-propag.md#base-implementation-persist-and-propagate-extended-commit-history) the node has all the relevant data to proceed with the execution beyond this point.

 >```abnf
 >state-sync          = *state-sync-attempt success-sync info